hai-vr/documentation/docs/products/animator-as-code/install.md

 ## Migration from V0

-If you were an user of Animator As Code V0, please see the [migration guide](migrating-v0-to-v1).
+If you were a user of Animator As Code V0, please see the [migration guide](migrating-v0-to-v1).